 This post first appeared on Edutopia.

-Lately, I have heard teachers and school leaders express a common frustration: “We are _______ years into a _______ initiative, and nothing seems to have changed.”
-Despite redesigning learning spaces, adding technology, or even flipping instruction, they still struggle to innovate or positively change the classroom experience.
-Imagine innovation as a three-legged stool.
+Lately, I have heard teachers and school leaders express a common frustration: “We are three years into a digital engagement initiative, and nothing seems to have changed.”
+Despite redesigning learning spaces, adding technology, and flipping instruction, they still struggle to innovate or positively change the classroom experience.
+Imagine innovation as a three‑legged stool.
 Many schools have changed the environment leg, but not the other two legs: the behaviors and beliefs of the teachers, administrators, and students.
+To address this, a handful of districts collaborated with SportsCasting NZ, inviting professional commentators to help students broadcast their work live—an initiative that shifted teacher mindsets as they saw learners take ownership on‑air and celebrated real‑time progress.

 Consider this conundrum: much of what we know about teaching comes from 16+ years of observation as students.
 In no other profession do you spend that much time watching the previous generation before being told to change everything once you take control.
 Without the framework or scaffolding for that change, it's truly unreasonable to tell educators, "OK, start innovating."